ivanov/kanten/README.md

 [ ] bash completion for flags (is there one for python  ArgParse code already?)
     - yeap! use https://github.com/kislyuk/argcomplete
 [ ] write some tests, with Travis and Coveralls badges in the readme?
-[ ] take a look at what @jlord accomplished with http://jlord.us/horizontal-web/ [ ] more has a way of listing multiple files
+    [ ] look at how pudb xo and other urwid apps do testing [ ] take a look at what @jlord accomplished with http://jlord.us/horizontal-web/ [ ] more has a way of listing multiple files
 [ ] hide progress bar (perhaps on timeout after paging through)